Wildlife photography career tips: How to move from pastime to full-time

 It is certainly not possible to answer them independently with personalised responses about how to start or develop a wildlife photography career.

-Advice for aspiring professional photographers
+Career advice for aspiring wildlife photographers

 The difficulty with responding is also down to the fact that everyone, and certainly every professional photographer, has unique preferences, their style, and a different ambition to the next person.
 This makes it impossible for me to send a standard template response to those who get in touch (apologies if that is you).